 This recipe was originally a way to make use of leftover pancakes.
 However, over time it has become comfort food to many Germans.
 Made with beef or vegetable broth, this soup will warm you right up on all the cold winter days.

-This traditional German dish may sound strange at first, but give it a try, and you might be surprised.
+This traditional soup from Germany may sound strange at first, but give it a try, and you might be surprised.
 As the name suggests, the dumplings in this soup are made of liver, bread, eggs, and herbs cooked in a savory beef broth.

 In case you are wondering what liver tastes like, if cooked right, it can be pretty moist and tender with a mildly nutty flavor.
 This soup uses a wide variety of herbs and meat, so you don’t have to worry too much about any unfamiliar flavor.

-Schnitzel is a thin slice of meat that is covered in breadcrumbs and deep-fried until it is crispy and golden.
-The meat commonly used are pork, veal, chicken, or beef.
-This recipe turns it into palm-sized sliders that are insanely fun to munch on.
+Schnitzel is a thin slice of meat covered in breadcrumbs and deep-fried until it is crispy and golden.
+Germans usually make this dish with pork, veal, chicken, or beef.
+These palm-sized sliders are insanely fun to munch on.

 Sliders are typically made with small buns much like hamburgers.
 However, you can get as creative as you want and use other foods in place of the buns.
 Pretzel rolls are just as good, or you can even use the schnitzels themselves with some cheese and veggies in the middle.